transferwise/actions-next-bundle-analyzer/README.md

     base-branch: master
      # Optional, specifies where to look for .next folder.
 Default to cwd.
     working-directory: /packages/my-package
+    # Optional, set to no to not create the bundle size summary issue.
+Default to yes.
+    create-issue: yes
   env:
     # This secret is automatically injected by GitHub
     GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}